talizacks/IS597_final/README.md

 ### Taxi trips:
 - Downloaded from:
 https://data.cityofnewyork.us/Transportation/2018-Yellow-Taxi-Trip-Data/t29m-gskq/
+- If you want to run this from the beginning, I recommend using the NYC Open Data explorer, filter the data by month, and then download all 12 files
-- 12 files (1 for each month) exists in taxi.zip
+- Put those 12 files into a directory called 'taxi'
+- Run combine_taxi_dfs in File_creation.py
+  - This function will:
-- Unzip file and run combine_taxi_dfs in File_creation.py to sample 50,000 taxi trips from each month, combine the DataFrames, and save the result as a csv
+    - sample 50,000 taxi trips from each month
+    - Combine the DataFrames
+    - Save the result as a csv
 - New file will be saved as:
-  - combined_taxi_2018_200k_sample.csv
+  - sampled_combined_taxi_2018_600k.csv

 ### Collisions:
 - Downloaded from: